statpascal/emul99/readme.txt

 Serial/Parallel I/O

-An experimental implementation of an RS232/PIO interface is implemented.
+An experimental implementation of an RS232/PIO interface is provided.
-Output should work reasonably well while input - especially into the P-Code system - may fail.
+Output should work reasonably well while input - especially into the P-Code system - may fail or not be interruptable yet.
 Different files can be configured for the input and output of each device (see serial.cfg).

-Under Linux it should be possible to use device files or named pipes.
+When the end of an input file is reached, the DSR simulates a press of the "Clear" key resulting in the return of error code 6 (device error).

+Under Linux a named pipe can be used e.g. for input.
+This is useful to feed data into the P-code system by reading from device REMIN: - the end of the input can be signalled by sending the byte 0x03 (Ctrl-C) to the pipe which will set EOF for REMIN:

 Implementation Notes